 “May the Earth bear witness to all our actions.”

 Akshobya, "The Immovable One," represents the knowledge of what is real and what is illusion.
 This understanding is most critical as we seek to recognize our unshakable connection to the earth.
 Akshobya Buddha's hands are shown in the earth-touching mudra, the gesture used by Shakyamuni, the historical Buddha, when he overcame Mara and called upon the earth to bear witness to his enlightenment.
-This page is dedicated to the earth itself in honor of its role in Buddhism.

 The following links are all effective natural resources preservation and protection organizations, with decades of experience.
 They move toward their goals through different avenues (the NRDC and EDF, for example, are more focussed on litigation; the Nature Conservancy has moved more land into preservationist hands than any other private organization in the US; and the NPCA supports our National Parks).